-The budget includes \$267.1 million for employee salaries and benefits in 2023.
-This change is a \$12.7 million, or 5.0 percent, increase from the 2022 Board-approved budget.
-Salaries and benefits costs make up approximately 78 percent of the annual NCUA operating budget.
+The budget includes \$267.3 million for employee salaries and benefits in 2023.
+This change is a \$12.9 million, or 5.1 percent, increase from the 2022 Board-approved budget.
+Salaries and benefits costs make up approximately 76 percent of the annual NCUA operating budget.
 There are three primary drivers of increased costs in 2023 for the salaries and benefits category:

-- Merit and locality pay increases for the NCUA's employees are paid in accordance with the agency's Collective Bargaining Agreement (CBA) and its merit-based pay system. - Contributions for employee retirement to the Federal Employee Retirement System (FERS), which are set by the Office of Personnel Management and cannot be negotiated or changed by the NCUA.
+- Merit and locality pay increases for the NCUA's employees are paid in accordance with the agency's current Collective Bargaining Agreement (CBA) and its merit-based pay system. - Contributions for employee retirement to the Federal Employee Retirement System (FERS), which are set by the Office of Personnel Management and cannot be negotiated or changed by the NCUA.
 The mandatory FERS contribution rate increases total NCUA benefits costs by 2.6 percent in 2023 compared to 2022. - Contributions for employee health insurance are also set by the Office of Personnel Management and cannot be negotiated or changed by the NCUA.
 The mandatory contribution increases total NCUA benefits costs by 5.5 percent in 2023 compared to 2022.

-In 2023, the NCUA's compensation levels will continue to "maintain comparability with other federal bank regulatory agencies" as required by the Federal Credit Union Act.
-The salaries and benefits budget includes all employee pay raises for 2023, such as merit and locality increases consistent with the CBA implemented for 2023, and those for promotions, reassignments, and other changes, as described below.
-Consistent with other federal pay systems, the NCUA's compensation includes base pay and locality pay components.
+In 2023, the NCUA's compensation levels will continue to "maintain comparability with other federal bank regulatory agencies" as required by the Federal Credit Union Act.21 The salaries and benefits budget includes all employee pay raises for 2023, such as merit and locality increases, and those for promotions, reassignments, and other changes, as described below.